Printing with Pantone Colors and Spot Color Inks

 Why PMS Isn't Always King

 Even though Pantone is a great option in certain cases, it doesn't always make sense to incorporate it into your printing project.
 Using spot colors is usually more expensive than process inks due to the extra production costs involved in "washing up" and changing out the ink in the press, particularly when using more than one or two PMS colors depending on the printer's manufacturing equipment and processes.
 Since CMYK process printing uses the same base colors all the time, it's a more cost-effective solution.

 When Spot Colors Should Reign Supreme

-There are certain times in commercial printing when your colors have to be exact.
+There are certain times in commercial printing when your colors need to be exact.
 That's when you should consider using Pantone colors, either on their own or added to standard four-color process printing.
 Here are a few examples:

 - Consistent Branding/Logos - Think McDonald's red or UPS brown.
 Using PMS colors for your logo and stationery will allow you to ensure color accuracy and establish a standard that anyone working with your artwork will be able to match.

-- Colors outside the range of CMYK - There are some colors that just can't be produced with CMYK, including colors such as navy blue or bright orange.
+- Colors outside the range of CMYK - There are some colors that just can't be produced with CMYK, including colors such as reflex blue, fluorescent orange or metallic silver.